 Are there any changes to the tests required or to the format of tests?

 The TSA will be a computer-based test this year.
 There is no other change to the format of the test.
 Details are available here.
-Where candidates cannot sit the test at a test centre, they may apply for remote proctoring up to a deadline of 26 October.

 The Geography Admissions Test is suspended for 2021 entry.
 Candidates applying for Geography do not need to sit any admissions test.
 Their applications will be considered on the basis of the other information making up their application.
 See selection criteria.